beaconsproject/disturbance_explorer/docs/select_guide.md

 ## Select study area

-In this step, the user uploads spatial data into the App.
+In this step, the user uploads spatial data into Disturbance Explorer.

 **Select source dataset** offers two options: